 Average total incurred.
-Indemnity plus expense costs paid by CNA, divided by the number of closed claims
+The costs or financial obligations, including indemnity and expenses, resulting from the resolution of a claim, divided by the total number of closed claims.

 Claim.
-The receipt of a demand for money or services, naming the insured and alleging a dental incident, which also includes covered dental licensing board complaints
+The receipt of a demand for money or services, naming the insured and alleging a dental incident, which also includes covered dental licensing board complaints.